-Does my country of residence have Controlled Foreign Corporation CFC laws
+Does my country of residence have Controlled Foreign Corporation CFC laws?

 Is my country of residency a signatory of the Common Reporting Standard CRS?

-Firstly, certain countries have reciprocal tax agreements such as DTT that are can help reduce the amount of taxes an individual must pay.
+Firstly, certain countries have reciprocal tax agreements such as DTTs that are can help reduce the amount of taxes an individual must pay.
 While DTTs can help you save on taxes, CRS and TIEA do not.

-Similarly, a new transparency law enacted several years ago called the Common Reporting Standard (CRS) has been signed by over a hundred countries effectively sharing tax information of non-residents amongst member countries.
+The Common Reporting Standard (CRS) has been signed by over a hundred countries effectively sharing tax information of non-residents amongst member countries.

 Controlled Foreign Corporation or CFC laws govern how corporations are treated as a tax entity.
 Every country has its own specific CFC laws which may or may not affect your company structuring.
 Some countries have very strict CFC laws that essentially treat foreign corporations as local entities for tax purposes.

-Depending on where you live, your preferences and whether banking privacy or ownership is of importance there will be any number of paired options that will be suitable.
+Depending on where you live, your preferences and whether banking privacy or discreet ownership is of importance there will be any number of paired options that will be suitable.